Supply chain operations reference: Process modeling

-The model suggests that to perform a "Make build to order" process, there are 6 more detailed tasks that are usually performed.
+The model suggests that to perform a "Make Build to Order" process, there are 6 more detailed tasks that are usually performed.
 The model is not prescriptive, in the sense that it is not mandatory that all 6 processes are to be executed.
-It only represents what usually happens in the majority of organizations that compose the membership base of the Supply Chain Council.
+It only represents what usually happens in the majority of organizations that compose the membership base of ASCM.

-The Level 3 processes reach a level of detail that cannot exceed the boundaries determined by the industry – agnostic and industry-standard nature of the SCOR model.
-Therefore, all the set of activities and processes that build – for instance – the M2.03 "Produce & test" process will be company-specific, and therefore fall outside the model's scope.
+The Level 3 processes reach a level of detail that cannot exceed the boundaries determined by the industry-agnostic and industry-standard nature of the SCOR model.
+Therefore, all the set of activities and processes that build, for instance the M2.03 "Produce & Test" process, will be company-specific and therefore fall outside the model's scope.

 Performance measurements

-The SCOR model contains more than 150 key indicators that measure the performance of supply chain operations.
-These performance metrics derive from the experience and contribution of the Council members.
-As with the process modeling system, SCOR metrics are organized in a hierarchical structure.
+The SCOR model contains more than 150 key performance indicators that measure the performance of supply chain operations.
+These performance metrics derive from the experience and contribution of the association's members.
+As with the process modeling system, SCOR metrics are organized in a hierarchical structure: